0 Comment

 How to implement an Employee Rewards Program in a Manufacturing Company?

-The industry type – manufacturing, technology, or services would play a key role in designing the employee recognition program.
+The industry type – manufacturing, technology, or services– would be vital in designing the employee recognition program.

-The industry largely determines the key performance areas of employees.
-Hence, the employee rewards and recognition programs should be tightly aligned.
+The industry largely determines employees’ critical performance areas.
+Hence, employee rewards and recognition programs should be tightly aligned.

 For example, in the manufacturing industry, employee achievements related to productivity, quality, and safety should be acknowledged.